AIGeneRegulation/Sequencing-Data-Manager/README.md

 3. Run the following command to start the application:

     ```bash
-    ./run.sh
+    ./run.sh -p 3000 -d path_to_your_sequencing_data
     ```

 4. Open your web browser and navigate to `http://localhost:3000` to access the SeqManager interface.
+The path_to_your_sequencing_data will be mounted at /data in the directory scanner.

 ### Environment Configuration Options